Why you need to give your employees feedback (and how to do it)

-A survey looked into the feedback practices of 22,000 leaders around the world and found that managers who scored near the top on giving feedback had employees who were three times more engaged.
+A recent survey looked into the feedback practices of 22,000 leaders around the world and found that managers who scored near the top on giving feedback had employees who were three times more engaged.
 On the flip-side, managers that scored towards the bottom had employees who were three times more likely to think about quitting.

-Guidance, which is fundamentally just praise and criticism, is usually called “feedback,” but feedback is screechy and makes us want to put our hands over our ears.
+A quick note on word choice: guidance, which is fundamentally just praise and criticism, is usually called “feedback,” but feedback is screechy and makes us want to put our hands over our ears.
 Guidance is something most of us long for.

 In order to provide that guidance, there are two important considerations.
 The first is caring personally about the person you’re giving feedback to.
 It’s what Kim calls the “give a damn” axis.
 The second is the ability to be clear and direct.
 She calls this the “willing to piss people off” axis.
-When you have both, you have radical candor and it’s what you need to strive for. ↓
+When you have both, you have radical candor, and it’s what you need to strive for.

 - In Person (in private if it’s criticism and in public if it’s praise)